giovtorres/kvm-install-vm/README.md

     kvm-install-vm attach-disk [OPTIONS] [COMMANDS] VMNAME

 DESCRIPTION
-    Destroys (stops) and undefines a guest domain.
-This also remove the associated storage pool.
+    Attaches a new disk to a guest domain.

 COMMANDS
     help - show this help